The Ultimate Guide To Joining A Startup

 • Is this founder among the most resourceful and imaginative people I’ve ever spoken to?

-Kyle Norton, the first sales leader at League and Owner, had this wise advice to share:
+Kyle Norton, the first sales leader at League and Owner, shares his wisdom:

 “It’s worth emphasizing just HOW great a founder needs to be.
 There are tons of smart people starting companies (especially in this bull market) but the big winners are going to be with founders that are the best of the BEST.
 People (particularly early career folks) are too easily impressed because they don’t fully understand just how high the bar is.”